larean/obsinfo/QUESTIONS_infofiles.rst

 - **Separate obs-specific from "standard" (StationXML-compliant) information?**
   Some of the fields under ``station`` correspond to nothing in a StationXML file.
 They are used for processing and are currently included as comments in StationXML files.
-Putting them into an ``extras`` or ``addons`` field would have the following pros and cons:
+Putting them into the ``extras`` field would have the following pros and cons:

   - PRO: might make obsinfo more attractive to non-obs users
+  - CON:

-  - CON: might make it LESS attractive to other seafloor users (such as OBM) and some of these features could even be useful for "standard" data
+    - might make it LESS attractive to other seafloor users (such as OBM)
+    - some of these features could even be useful for "standard" data
+    - would have to also put the information into the comments so that it appears in StationXML comments (or create an ``extras_commented`` field?)

-- Define and use a standard naming system for response files
+- **Define and use a standard naming system for response files**

 - **Allow a generic and a specific instrument_components file?**  The generic version could become a standard library (downloadable or